fluxninja/aperture/docs/content/introduction.md

 ```

 [Aperture](https://github.com/fluxninja/aperture) is an open source load
-management platform.
-It's designed for classifying, prioritizing, scheduling,
+management platform designed for classifying, prioritizing, scheduling, and
-and rate-limiting API traffic in cloud applications.
+rate-limiting API traffic in cloud applications.
 Built upon a foundation of
 observability and a global control plane, it offers a comprehensive suite of
 load management capabilities.
 These capabilities enhance the reliability and
 performance of cloud applications while also optimizing resource utilization.